devaramnye/qr-code-component-challange/README.md

 ### Continued development

 I am currently working on responsive coding.
 Currently doing the 21 challange from Kevinpowell.
 Day one started (03.08.2023) and already day one helped me extremly by understanding that CSS is responsive by default and we are mainly causing the problems of the responsive threatment of CSS.
+I will continue working on my knowledge of grid and flexbox.